Endocannabinoid System: How Does It Work?

 There are over one hundred different cannabinoids that can be found in both the hemp and marijuana plants.
 While both plants belong to the same plant family, cannabis sativa, look and smell remarkably similar, they are both, in fact, vastly different.
 Hemp is high in CBD and low in THC, while marijuana is high in THC and low in CBD.

-How does THC interact with the Endocannabinoid System? – Tetrahydrocannabinol (THC) is one of the main cannabinoids found in marijuana and is responsible for the ‘euphoric high’ that many people experience when using a marijuana product.
-When you consume marijuana, THC binds with the receptors in the ECS.
+Tetrahydrocannabinol (THC) is one of the main cannabinoids found in marijuana and is responsible for the ‘euphoric high’ that many people experience when using marijuana products.
+When you consume marijuana, THC binds with receptors in the ECS.
 THC is powerful because it can bind with both the CB1 and CB2 receptors.
 Because of the way it binds with receptors, THC can produce beneficial and not-so-beneficial results.

 As you can see, scientists have uncovered quite a lot about the ECS in a relatively short period of time, but we still have a long way to go before we fully understand how the ECS works and the role of cannabinoids such as CBD and THC play in it.

-As the legalization of cannabis continues in various countries, scientists are getting more of an opportunity to study cannabis and how it interacts with the body, including the Endocannabinoid System.
+As the legalization of cannabis continues in various countries, scientists are getting more of an opportunity to study cannabis and how it interacts with the body, including the endocannabinoid system.

 If you have any comments or questions about the ECS or would like to learn more, please don’t hesitate to comment or check out any of the links below.